unrealwork/atsd-use-cases/research/irs-tax-filings/README.md

 **Configuration Features:**

 * `alert-expression`: user-defined thresholds may be created via `[threshold]` series, or comparison to other series in the visualization.
 Here, the two colored series are assigned an `alias` according to their year and compared.
-When the condition is satisfied, that is, the value of 2018 tax return filings is greater than the value of 2017 tax filings for the same period, the `alert-style` setting is activated, in this case coloring that period's representative bar green.
+When the condition is satisfied, that is, the value of 2018 tax return filings is greater than the value of 2017 tax filings for the same period, the `alert-style` setting is activated, in this case coloring the representative bar of a period green.

 * `mode`: time charts feature several display [modes](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) to quickly change visualization styles.